 We added the thinly sliced leeks at the same time as the homemade vegetable stock that we always keep in the freezer.
 Another unexpected touch: added the juice of 3 limes.
 Then we brought it to a boil, turned it down to a simmer, and covered the pot for about 20 minutes.

 The end result was remarkable!
 We added 5-6 little meatballs to each serving, and sprinkled cut scallions on top.
 A garnish of 1 Tbsp. freshly grated Parmesan cheese on top lent the soup just enough sodium to make it interesting, and the lime juice in the broth made it bright and vibrant.

 Green Minestrone Soup: Add a little crusty, whole grain bread, a glass of wine … and … DINNER!
-Plus we have eight 16-ounce Mason jars in the freezer for great lunches in the future!
+Plus we have eight 16-oz Mason jars in the freezer for great lunches in the future!
 The soup comes in at about 150 calories per 2-cup serving, but the fiber will keep you full for hours!
 Need more bulk?
 Add beans or farro or barley or whole grain pasta.
 Want it creamy?
-Make a little paste of corn starch and water, (or white flour, melted butter and milk,) and whisk it in slowly.
+Make a little paste of corn starch and water, and whisk it in slowly.
 There are no hard and fast rules for soup.
 Do what makes you happy!

 Green Vegetable Minestrone with Lime/Arugula Meatballs

 - large soup pot